Last Updated: November 23rd, 2022 at 8:20 pm

 The courts take driving under the influence particularly seriously, as it can cause irreparable harm to other innocent individuals on the road.
 If your driving, and subsequent DUI, cause serious bodily injury to another person you will likely face a third-degree felony charge.
 This includes passengers in your own vehicle, other drivers, and pedestrians.

+Contact an experienced DUI manslaughter lawyer if you’re facing a charge.
 Possible penalties following a conviction include a court mandate to pay restitution to the victim, five years in prison, five years probation, and up to $5,000 in court fines.
 Additionally, the court may order you to pay restitution to the victim.